 Bears choose a denning site with the coming of cold weather.
 Dens are usually hollow stumps, tree cavities, or wherever there is shelter.
 Bears in the Smokies are unusual in that they often den high above the ground in standing hollow trees.
 Bears do not truly hibernate, but enter long periods of sleep.
 They may leave the den for short periods if disturbed or during brief warming trends.

-One to four cubs are born during the mother's winter sleep, usually in January.
+One to four cubs are born during the mother's winter sleep, usually in late January or early February.
 Bears weigh eight ounces at birth.
 Females with newly born cubs usually emerge from their winter dens in late March or early April.
 Commonly born in pairs, the cubs will remain with the mother for about eighteen months or until she mates again.

 What do I do if I See a Bear?

 Bears in the park are wild and their behavior is sometimes unpredictable.
 Although extremely rare, attacks on humans have occurred, inflicting serious injuries and death.
 Treat bear encounters with extreme caution and follow these guidelines:

 If you see a bear remain watchful.
 Do not approach it.
 If your presence causes the bear to change its behavior (stops feeding, changes its travel direction, watches you, etc.)-you're too close.
 Being too close may promote aggressive behavior from the bear such as running toward you, making loud noises, or swatting the ground.
 The bear is demanding more space.
 Don't run, but slowly back away, watching the bear.
 Try to increase the distance between you and the bear.
 The bear will probably do the same.